LaunchCodeEducation/lchs-learning-objectives/unit05/classes&objects.rst

 Students will:

 - Understand that objects are collections of **properties** and **methods**.
-- Recognize that *properties* are data, while *methods* define the actins the object can take.
+- Recognize that *properties* are data, while *methods* define the actions the object can take.
 - Access and modify object properties using dot-notation.
 - Call an object method using dot-notation.